liferay/liferay-docs/distribute/marketplace-dev-guide/articles/developing-marketplace-apps/01-marketplace-basics.markdown

 later.
 That's not to say that they can't work with prior versions.
 However, only Liferay 6.1 and later versions provide support for installing apps directly from the Marketplace and provide safeguards against malicious apps.
-If you wish to use an app for an earlier version, consult the documentation for that app, as it may or may not be supported on earlier versions of Liferay.
+If you wish to use an app with an earlier version of Liferay, consult the documentation for that app, as it may or may not be supported.

-Read the section below for details on how to specify the versions of Liferay your app works with.
+Read the section below for details on how to specify support for specific versions of Liferay.

 ---